curiousoffice/playbook/README.rst

 3. **P** ropose changes and design an action plan considering different scenarios
 4. **E** nsure the action plan is executed and help solving stoppers
 5. **D** ocument lessons learned and how the plan affected the measurements
-6. Go to 1.
+6. Go back to step 1

 Metrics
 ~~~~~~~

-The squads define their own objectives and principles.
+Each squad defines its own objectives and principles.
 In order to measure performance on different projects,
 metrics are needed.
-We use automated tools to measure quantifiable metrics and
+We use automated tools to measure quantifiable metrics,
-quizzes that we distribute periodically to teams and customers to measure
+as well as quizzes that we distribute periodically to teams and
-opinionated metrics.
+customers to measure opinionated metrics.

 Code Analysis Squad
 -------------------